JudahGabriel/OctoStore/README.md

 <summary>I already have a Partner Center account.
 Can I use that?</summary>

 No, not at this time.
 OctoStore is designed to make it easy to publish open source apps to the Microsoft Store without needing a Partner Center account.
-If you have a Partner Center account.
 If you already have a Partner Center account and app reservation, you should continue using that.

 You may be interested in the [Microsoft Store CLI](https://github.com/microsoft/msstore-cli) and corresponding [Microsoft Store CLI GitHub Action](https://marketplace.visualstudio.com/items?itemName=ms-aps-msstorecli.microsoft-store-developer-cli-task) that help you publish your app to the Microsoft Store using your existing Partner Center account.
 </details>